fineanmol/Hacktoberfest2024/README.md

 - You are allowed to make pull requests that break the rules.
 We just merge it ;)
 - Do NOT add any build steps e.g npm install (we want to keep this a simple static site)
 - Do NOT remove other content.
-- Styling/code can be pretty, ugly or stupid, big or small as long as it works
+- Styling/code can be pretty, ugly or stupid, big or small as long as it works.
 <!-- - Add your name to the contributorsList file. -->
-- Try to keep pull requests small to minimize merge conflicts
+- Try to keep pull requests small to minimize merge conflicts.

 ## Getting Started 🤩🤗: